-Be aware that many countries are requesting evidence that you completed your COVID-19 vaccine course at least 14 days before arriving in their country.
+Be aware that some countries are requesting evidence that you completed your COVID-19 vaccine course at least 14 days before arriving in their country.
 They may also require evidence of a booster dose depending on how long ago you completed your COVID-19 vaccine course.

 How you can get proof of your vaccination status varies on where you live.
 If you are in:

-- England, the UK government has provided guidance to get NHS COVID Pass and demonstrate your coronavirus (COVID-19) status
+- England, the UK government has provided guidance for using your NHS COVID Pass for travel abroad

 - Scotland, you can get a record of your COVID-19 vaccination status from NHS Inform

 - Wales, there is guidance on how to get the NHS COVID Pass to prove you are vaccinated against COVID-19